ministero-salute/it-dgc-verificac19-sdk-android/README.md

 ###
 # Usage
-The verifier application will need to import the decoder and the SDK.
+The application will need to import the decoder and the SDK.
 In the `settings.gradle` file add the following lines (change according to your directory structure):

 ```gradle